Legitcode/ReactJSNews/_posts/2016-03-13-webpack-in-production.md

 }
 ```

 There's a lot more require's in our app of course.
 And these are nested pretty deep.
-The files references in the root file have more child routes, and those use
+The files referenced in the root file have more child routes, and those use
 `require.ensure` which you can read about in the webpack docs on [code splitting](https://webpack.github.io/docs/code-splitting.html).
-It will have webpack make a new bundle, and then load that bundle when require.ensure is called on the client.
+It tells webpack to make a new bundle, and then load that bundle when require.ensure is called on the client.
 Here's an example:

 ```js
 if(typeof require.ensure !== "function") require.ensure = function(d, c) { c(require) }